 Though all responsible lenders want all of their borrowers to settle their loans, there are times that loan borrowers are unable to pay their dues.
-Lenders make sure that their borrowers understand the consequences of failing to settle their loans before they sign their loan contracts.
+Lenders make sure that their borrowers understand the consequences of failing to settle their loans before signing their loan contracts.

-- Requires a list if documents especially: Government ID, payslips, and proof of billing
+- Requires a list of documents, especially: Government ID, payslips, and proof of billing

 - Has an official social media account

-Lenders in the Philippines use Facebook, Twitter or Instagram to reach out to their clients.
-It is very easy to make social media accounts and no responsible lender will pass up this great chance to make their business known.
+Lenders in the Philippines use Facebook, Twitter, or Instagram to reach out to their clients.
+It is effortless to make social media accounts, and no responsible lender will pass up this great chance to make their business known.